Falco-ops/Booking-chatbot-with-Language-Understanding-integration/README.md

 ```

 ## Create a LUIS Application to enable language understanding
-The LUIS model for this example can be found under `CognitiveModels/FlightBooking.json` and the LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs).
+The LUIS model for this example can be found here `CognitiveModels/FlightBooking.json` and the LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs).

 ## Testing the Bot with Emulator
 Bot Framework Emulator is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.